webmastersmith/pixx/README.md

 ## pixxFlow

 - PixxFlow is a static file scraper.
-It uses [NPM library Glob](https://www.npmjs.com/package/glob) to search files for the pixx function.
+It uses the [NPM Glob](https://www.npmjs.com/package/glob) library to search files for the pixx function.
 Once found, it runs the pixx code, comments out the pixx function and add the HTML to page.
 - **HTML**: place a **single** pixx function in a script tag.
 - run file with: `node file.js`
 - **Caution**: pixxFlow uses `eval()` to convert the pixx options 'string' to an 'object'.
 Only use this function in **_development_**.